ansellim/heartfailure/README.md

 `conda env create -f environment.yml`

-Be sure to activate this environment by typing the following code:
+Be sure to activate this environment.

 `conda activate heartfailure`